ChrisLinn/ink/source/_posts/notes/crypto/classgroup-1.md

 > [TOC]

-## Algebraic Numbers and Algebraic Integers
+## Algebraic Numbers 代数数 and Algebraic Integers 代数整数

 > In this section we define (complex) algebraic integers.
 In the sequel we will restrict to those algebraic integers that reside in small subfields of $\Bbb{C}$ or, more generally, in abstract number fields.